Open Rights Group demolishes government's internet censorship tweak to catch porn carrying Twitter and Reddit

 MPs have to ask whether infringing on the right of the entire UK population to receive and impart legal material is a proportionate and effective response to the challenges they wish to address.

 an extreme response, that should be reserved for the very worst, most harmful kinds of unlawful material: it impacts not just the publisher, but the reader.
-Yet this is supposed to be a punishment targeted at the publishers, in order to
+Yet this is supposed to be a punishment targeted at the publishers, in order to persuade the

 Website blocking needs to be opposed, and kept out of the Bill.

 Open Rights Groups notes that the Digital Economy Bill offers no meaningful protections for the ID data handed over to porn sites or age verifiers.